Dejulia489/Dejulia489.github.io/_posts/2017-05-06-CreateHyperVVM.md

 # Reviewing VM configuration

-Now that we have a new VM to work with let's check on the default configuration.
+Our new VM has been created let's check on the default configuration.

 ###### We can use the snippet below to get our VM configuration.